Chris Zois

 Chris L. Zois (commonly known as Chris Zois) is an American author of two short-term therapy books.

 Early life and education

-Zois graduated from Rutgers University in New Jersey with a major in philosophy.
+Zois graduated from Rutgers University in New Jersey in 1963 with a major in philosophy.
 He obtained his medical degree from New York Medical College and completed a residency in psychiatry at New York Hospital.

 Career

+Writer

-Zois is the author of two books on short term therapy: "Think Like a Shrink", a self-help book published by Warner Books; and a textbook, "Short Term Therapy Techniques", Jason Aronson Publishers.
-He has also written five film screenplays: Welcome to New York (2014), Chelsea on the Rocks (2008), Jersey Guy (2003), New Rose Hotel (1998), and The Blackout (1997).
+Zois is the author of two books on short-term therapy: Think Like a Shrink, a self-help book published by Warner Books; and a textbook, Short Term Therapy Techniques, published by Jason Aronson Publishers.

+Medicine

-He has been on the teaching faculty of three medical schools, founded the New York Center for Short Term Psychotherapy, and contributed articles on Short Term Therapy to journals.
+Zois has been on the teaching faculty of three medical schools, founded the New York Center for Short Term Psychotherapy, and contributed articles on short-term therapy to journals.